josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **Missing Wedding Name**
-   2a1.
+   - 2a1.
 If the user issues the command without providing a wedding name, WeddingHero displays an error message indicating that the wedding name is required.
-   2a2.
+   - 2a2.
 WeddingHero prompts the user to re-enter the command with the correct format.
-   2a3.
+   - 2a3.
 Upon receiving the correct input, the process resumes at step 3.

 2b. **Non-Existent Wedding**
-   2b1.
+   - 2b1.
 If the specified wedding name does not match any existing wedding, WeddingHero informs the user that no such wedding was found.
-   2b2.
+   - 2b2.
 WeddingHero prompts the user to either re-enter a valid wedding name or cancel the operation.
-   2b3.
+   - 2b3.
 If the user provides a valid wedding name, the process resumes at step 3; if the user cancels, the use case ends.

 2c. **Invalid Input Format**
-   2c1.
+   - 2c1.
 If the user enters invalid text or an unsupported format for the wedding name, WeddingHero displays an error message indicating the input is invalid.
-   2c2.
+   - 2c2.
 WeddingHero prompts the user to re-enter the command in the correct format.
-   2c3.
+   - 2c3.
 Once valid input is provided, the process resumes at step 3.

 ---

-### Use case: Wedding Overview
+### UC3: Wedding Overview

 **Preconditions:**
 - A wedding has been created.
-- A wedding has been set as the active wedding in WeddingHero.
+- The wedding has been set as the active wedding in WeddingHero.

 **MSS**